 The due date for novated companies will be discussed in later webinars.

 The ISO 9001 certification for all 3 categories and CMMI certification for Category B are required within one year for all CHs regardless of business size.
 These requirements were clearly stated as conditions for proposing on these contracts and must be maintained for the life of the contract.

-The CH website does not have a specific due date but it is required for the CH to become active.

-The website may be a web page within the CHs main company website.

-The website must be a dedicated page, separate from other company information including other contract web pages.

-If any information is unclear, you may list it as TBD and then coordinate with the SEWP PMO to clarify the required information.

-If a company is both a prime and part of a JV, then a separate website is required for the prime and for the JV.

-If a CH has contracts in multiple categories, only one website is needed.

-The SEWP PMO will review the CH website as part determining the active status.

-The SEWP VI contractor webpage and any associated downloadable documents must comply with applicable Section 508 accessibility standards

-Upon request to CHRM, the SEWP PMO has 508 expertise that will assist with any questions or concerns
+If a new version of the ISO 9001 standard is published, a CH may use their current certification, They will be required to update to the latest version when their current certificate expires.

 Attachment L (Climate Change Risk Management Plan) will be clarified in the upcoming contract modification.

 The DEIA deliverable was removed from the RFP.